 \section{Conclusion}

-In this paper, we suggest that the popular residual connection has its drawbacks.
-Inspired by that the vanishing gradient problem suffered by deep networks is the same as recurrent networks applied to long sequences \cite{kalchbrenner2016grid}, we alternate residual connections of the Transformer with the depth-wise LSTM ,which propogates through the depth dimension rather than the sequence dimension, given that LSTM \cite{Hochreiter1997LSTM} has been proven of good capability in capturing long-distance relationship, and its design may alleviate some drawbacks of residual connections while ensuring the convergence.
-Specifically, we show how to integrate the computation of multi-head attention networks and feed-forward networks with the depth-wise LSTM for the Transformer, and how to utilize the depth-wise LSTM like the residual connection.
+In this paper, we replace residual connections of the Transformer with depth-wise LSTMs, to selectively manage the representation aggregation of layers benefiting performance while ensuring convergence of the Transformer.
+Specifically, we show how to integrate the computation of multi-head attention networks and feed-forward networks with the depth-wise LSTM for the Transformer.

-Our experiment with the 6-layer Transformer shows that our approach using depth-wise LSTM can bring about significant BLEU improvements in both WMT 14 English-German and English-French tasks over the standard Transformer with residual connections.
-Our deep Transformer experiment demonstrates that: 1) Our depth-wise LSTM approach also has the ability to ensure deep Transformers with up to $24$ layers, 2) The 12-layer Transformer using depth-wise LSTM already performs comparably to the 24-layer Transformer with residual connections, suggesting more efficient usage of per-layer parameters with our depth-wise LSTM approach than with residual connections.
+Our experiments with the 6-layer Transformer show that our approach using depth-wise LSTM can achieve significant BLEU improvements in both WMT news translation tasks and the very challenging OPUS-100 many-to-many multilingual translation task over baselines.
+Our deep Transformer experiments demonstrate that: 1) the depth-wise LSTM approach ensures that deep Transformers with up to $24$ layers converge, 2) the 12-layer Transformer using depth-wise LSTM already performs on a par with the 24-layer vanilla Transformer, suggesting more efficient usage of per-layer parameters with our depth-wise LSTM approach than the baseline.

-We propose to measure how the non-linearity of the layer affects performance by replacing the analyzing layer of the trained model with a linear transformation which cannot sustain any non-linearity and observing the performance degradation brought by the replacement.
-Our analysis results support the more efficient use of per-layer non-linearity of the Transformer with depth-wise LSTM than that with residual connections.